mthahzan/ext4-image-viewer/README.md

 cd ext4-image-viewer
 ```

-Then update the `constants/io.js` file with the path to the image file and the desired output path.
+Then update the `constants/io.js` and `constants/image.js` files with the correct values.

 ## Usage